- Editorial Team

 To maintain high standards of quality in its publication, each manuscript of our journal received by the secretariat will undergo the following process:

-- An article shall be reviewed by max 1 month per reviewer & be sent back to Editor.
+- An article shall be reviewed by max 1 month per reviewer & be sent back to the Editor.

 Open Access Policy